ANTH 101 is many things, including:

 - a unique anthropology class featuring 10 challenges for transformative learning

-- a “connected course” of many faculty around the world sharing instructional materials
+- a “connected course” of many faculty around the world sharing materials

 - an open course freely available to anyone online